Corona is a cult, and we can demonstrate it.

 Which brings us to “cult” as used in common parlance, an often controversial term.
 By defining cults as unorthodox, they are immediately placed into the category of “the other.”
 To noncult members, cults are groups that generally practice mind control, demand total submission, and, most often, take a member’s money.
 To cult members, a particular cult is generally seen as either the “one true way” and/or a safe haven.

-One of the key features of the Coronavirus Panic of 2020 was always how self-reinforcing it was, and self-reincorrcing systems do carry with them a feeling of safety, I suppose.
+One of the key features of the Coronavirus Panic of 2020 was always how self-reinforcing it was, and self-reinforcing systems do carry with them a feeling of safety, I suppose.

 The data being against the pro-Panic side’s case was waved away in the early weeks by saying, “We don’t know for sure; better to be safe.”
 Opportunists large and small rushed the breach, riding the coattails of the new religious dispensation.
 Those rallying ’round the anti-Panic flag were routed, scattered, and risked being deemed public enemies or heretics (see above).
 In Corona World, data is blasphemy.
 (As it no doubt says in the Corona-Bible, “Do not put Corona, the lord your god, to the test.”)